 The first rule containing specific support for solar PV was the RD 436/2004.
 Legislation enacted in March 2004 allowing the start of the PV plant installations in Spain.

-At the time the directive 2001/77 / EC adopted in order to introduce an energy consumption from renewable sources by 2010 12% of the energy consumed in the EU, in response to the Kyoto Protocol and following the line initiated in 1997.
+At the time the Directive 2001/77 / EC adopted to introduce energy consumption from renewable sources by 2010 12% of the energy consumed in the EU, in response to the Kyoto Protocol and following the line initiated in 1997.
 2007 EU, in its communication of January 10, felt that the objective of a renewable deployment that would allow 12% of consumption came from these sources would not be achieved and urged EU countries to greater effort to develop renewable resources.

 The result of this incentive, and also due to the obsolescence of the previous method (which set a premium based on the market price rose paradoxically primate introducing energy into it, feeding a price increase senseless) was approved in Spain the famous RD 661/2007, which set an especially generous tariff for photovoltaic systems.